nuxt-themes/docus/docs/content/en/installation.md

 Vercel let's you setup the starter to your favorite Git provider (GitHub, GitLab and Bitbucket) as well as deploying for free.

-<a href="https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2Fnuxtlabs%2Fdocus-starter" target="_blank" rel="noopener" class="px-6 py-3 font-medium border-none rounded-md shadow-sm text-primary-500 dark:text-primary-400 bg-primary-100 dark:bg-primary-900 hover:bg-primary-200 dark:hover:bg-primary-800">Create and deploy using Vercel</a>
+<button><a href="https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2Fnuxtlabs%2Fdocus-starter" target="_blank" rel="noopener" class="px-6 py-3 font-medium rounded-md shadow-sm text-primary-500 dark:text-primary-400 bg-primary-100 dark:bg-primary-900 hover:bg-primary-200 dark:hover:bg-primary-800">Create and deploy using Vercel</a></button>

 **See it in action**: